 This type of user has installed and successfully used Red Hat Linux before.
-If this describes you, turn to Documentation for Linux Gurus.
+If this describes you, turn to Section 1.3.

+1.1.
 Documentation For First-Time Linux Users

 For someone new to Linux, the amount of information available on any particular subject, such as printing, starting up the system or partitioning your hard drive, can be overwhelming.
 It helps to initially step back and gain a decent base of information centered around how Linux works before tackling these kinds of advanced issues.